tavaresx1912/Warm_Up_Data_Analytics/README.md

 # Data Analytics Warm-Up Project

-This repository contains a collection of Python scripts for basic data analysis and visualization, focusing on frequency distributions and histograms.
+This repository contains a collection of Python scripts for basic data analysis and visualization, focusing on frequency distributions, histograms, and descriptive statistics.

 ## Project Structure